ibm-cloud-docs/speech-to-text/basic-response.md

 The `alternatives` field provides an array of transcription results.
 For this request, the array includes a single element.

--   The `confidence` field is a score that indicates the service's confidence in the transcript, which for this example approaches 90 percent.
+-   The `confidence` field is a score that indicates the service's confidence in the transcript, which for this example exceeds 90 percent.
+When you use a previous-generation model, the `confidence` field is always included for `final` transcription results.
+When you use a next-generation model, the `confidence` field is never included.
 -   The `transcript` field provides the results of the transcription.

 The `final` and `result_index` fields qualify the meaning of these fields.